Planning and Zoning

 The Planning and Zoning Department sets the framework for the City’s development through policy and development review by the Planning Commission.
 The department pursues community development by facilitating community planning processes, implementing federal, state, and local codes and ordinances, assuring quality commercial, residential and structure construction, helping to ensure the health, safety, and general welfare of the public and to help ensure the protection of the environment relating to zoning by providing fair, consistent, and timely enforcement of local codes and ordinances through service, education, and coordination with other agencies.

 The Planning and Zoning Commission meets as needed in the City Council Chambers.
-The City Council Chamber is located at the Florence City Hall, 106 South Patterson, Florence, Texas 76527.
+The City Council Chamber is located at the Florence Municipal Complex, 851 FM 970, Florence, Texas 76527.

 To submit items for the planning and Zoning agenda, please complete the agenda item request form and submit to the City Secretary with supporting documentation.
 Submissions are due by 5:00 pm 30 days prior to scheduled meeting date.

 The Zoning Ordinance is currently under review and revisions will be requested from the Planning and Zoning Commission to the City Council.